 One of my most preferred lures for these places is a minnow plug with a single tail spinner, which is often fished without any movement other than an occasional twitch that darts the plug forward a smidgeon and causes the spinner to briefly whirl and splash the surface; I can’t tell you how many fish just slurp this kind of lure instead of slam it, and, as a result in clear water, I especially like to light-line such a lure with a spinning outfit.

 When the water is cooling, I also like minnow plugs without spinners, fished very slowly on the surface or, especially over thick and now-dying weeds, a suspending minnow plug that is twitched just under the surface.
 September bass in natural lakes and ponds may be getting paunchier, but that doesn’t mean they’re swimming around like food vacuums.

-One thing that eventually occurs on all but the smallest bass waters in early to late fall is wind.
+One thing that eventually occurs in all but the smallest bass waters in early to late fall is wind.
 Changing weather patterns bring wind, which can whip up the surface.
-This can help super-oxygenate wind-blown areas, which is especially helpful in larger lakes that experience fall turnover.
-Otherwise it helps stack up plankton, which draws numbers of baitfish and also bass.
-So, even though it’s more comfortable to get out of the wind, and more difficult to maneuver for casting when rocked by the wind, pay attention to windward shores.
+This can help super-oxygenate wind-blown areas, which is especially helpful in larger lakes that experience falls turnover.
+Otherwise, it helps stack up plankton, which draws numbers of baitfish and also bass.
+So, even though it’s more comfortable to get out of the wind and more difficult to maneuver for casting when rocked by the wind, pay attention to windward shores.
 This is especially true in places where baitfish are likely to get stacked up because of natural funneling (like between islands).
 Minnow plugs are good here, and also shallow-running crankbaits or lipless crankbaits.